 One of the best reasons to visit Ireland in winter is that you may be able to catch a glimpse of the rare and famous Northern lights, which are most prominent in Iceland.

 It is difficult to predict when they will appear, but we have a guide here.
-Malin Head in County Donegal is a good spot, while the Causeway Coast also provides sightings.
+Malin Head in County Donegal is a good spot to see the Northern Lights in Ireland, while the Causeway Coast also provides sightings.

 9. County Donegal – the most beautiful county in Ireland?